astalker/caledonian-stamps/index.md

 The annual subscription is &pound;15 (an out of town subscription is also available).
 It was agreed at the 2025/2026 AGM to re-instate the subscription.

-How to pay your subscripion
+How to pay your subscription

-(1) By online transfer in sterling to the Society’s account:
+(1) By online transfer in sterling to the Society's account:

-Account name: THe Caledonian Philatelic Society
+Account name: The Caledonian Philatelic Society

 Sort Code: 82-48-08